Nigeria to launch Africa’s 1st nanosatellite - Nigeria Today

 Nigeria to launch Africa’s 1st nanosatellite

-Mohammed told the Correspondent of the News Agency of Nigeria (NAN) in New York that the Nigeria’s nanosatellite would be launched alongside four other countries between May 23 to May 27.
+Mohammed told journalists in New York that the Nigeria’s nanosatellite would be launched alongside four other countries between May 23 to May 27.

 The NASRDA chief disclosed that the nanosatellite would be launched “within the window of May 23 and 27” from the launch base at Miami, Florida, U.S.